 Bank of Mum and Dad

 Watching your children fly the nest is an incredibly proud feeling.
-Whether they’re off to university, or buying their first home it’s an exciting time, but one that can bring additional financial pressure on the Bank of Mum & Dad, which can put a strain on relationships within your family.
+Whether they’re off to university, or buying their first home it’s an exciting time, but one that can bring additional financial pressure on the Bank of Mum & Dad.

 Talking openly with family about the practicalities of supporting your children as they fly the nest is important.
-These conversations can help you to identify the level of support you’re able to provide, and manage the expectations for your children.
-We’ve worked in partnership with Relate to produce a wealth of content to support you in having those important and constructive money conversations.
+We’ve worked with Relate to produce a wealth of content to support you.

 6 tips to help you start conversations